IC3lemon/CTF-reports/sekaiCTF-2024/crypto/README.md

 ## takeaways :
 - honestly this was well solvable.
 I fell down the rabbit hole of reversing python's system random.
+Really should get a script on cryptobible for merseinne twister
 - do not be intimidated by random.
 Read the script better.